-Counseling is a service given by the Guidance Services Center personnel to help students adjust to social and personal problems encountered while enrolled in the university and to identify potential occupational resources.
+Counseling is a service given by the Guidance Services Center personnel to help students adjust to social and personal problems encountered which can affect their studies.

 Enrollment

 Enrollment is the selection of courses for a semester's schedule from the student's academic plan previously developed, but continually reviewed by the academic adviser.